Pine Mountain Settlement School

 While Pine Mountain has always fallen far short of being a model farm for the neighborhood, it has taught valuable lessons, such as terrace gardening, virtually unknown here until people saw the school hillsides terraced, the rotation of crops, and the turning under of legume crops.
 In the past three years, in particular, neighbors have begun raising soybeans and cowpeas for hay.

-In later years the farm continued to provide much of the produce needed in the dining room of the institution but also experimented with other farm ventures.
-The Farm under the direction of Glyn Morris from 1931 until 1941 was particularly experimental.
+In later years Pine Mountain Settlement School’s farm continued to provide much of the produce needed in the dining room of the institution but also experimented with other farm ventures.
+The farm under the direction of Glyn Morris from 1931 until 1941, was particularly experimental.
 During the Morris Years years, the dairy herd was a model for the community and also provided a revenue stream for the institution.
 It was a unique experiment within the rural settlement movement.